Larry Bucshon: Health care

 Bucshon supports the repeal of the Affordable Health Care for America Act.
 He supports reforms that expand and reform high-risk pools and federal reinsurance programs and lower costs.
 Bucshon wants to increase transparency in medical care costs.
 He has called for cuts in health care programs.

 Gun laws

 Bucshon, who calls himself "an ardent supporter of protecting the Second Amendment", has supported several bills that loosen restrictions on gun ownership.
 He co-sponsored the National Right-to-Carry Reciprocity Act of 2011, which requires all states to honor concealed carry permits from other states within their borders, irrespective of their own gun laws.
-The National Rifle Association and the Gun Owners of America have both given Bucshon an "A" rating.
+The National Rifle Association of America and the Gun Owners of America have both given Bucshon an "A" rating.

 Abortion

 Bucshon opposes abortion.
 During his time in Congress, he has supported bills that seek to establish a legal framework for challenging Roe v.
 Wade.
 He has said he believes that abortion should be legal in cases where the mother's life may be in danger.
 Bucshon co-sponsored the Life at Conception Act, which declares that life begins at the moment of conception and is entitled to legal protection from that point forward.

 In October 2015, Bucshon was named to serve on the Select Investigative Panel on Planned Parenthood.